 always kept temperament an absolute priority.
 We are enjoying the trip.

-Coal continues to win the big shows year after year, and this year Finn and Rummy are stepping in, with Jug's brother, Rummy winning Best of Breed at the huge, prestigious supported entry in Portland show in Jan, 2014.
+Coal continues to win the big shows year after year.
 Although from 2010, here is a clip of a young Coal in the Group, and a slideshow of our pictures.
 He has fans everywhere.
-There were six new Nipntuck Champions in 2013!
-It was quite the year.
 I recently wrote an article on how to improve your competitive edge with your show dog.

 *Becky had the great honor of judging the sweepstakes dog classes at the beautiful Labrador Retriever Club of the Potomac 2009.
 This is the biggest specialty show in the world, total Labrador entry for 2009 was 1,508.
 Come see pictures and the class placements/critiques.*

 New pictures from the last few years. :)